blue rulehome

 IV Congreso Internacional de Sinestesia Ciencia y Arte 2012

-will be held in Almeria, Spain on
+was held in Almeria, Spain on

 February 16 – 19, 2012